limbo-works/Limbo.Integrations.SendGrid/README.md

 # Limbo.Integrations.SendGrid

-.NET wrapper for the SendGrid API.
+`Limbo.Integrations.SendGrid` is a .NET wrapper for the [SendGrid v3 REST API](https://docs.sendgrid.com/for-developers/sending-email/api-getting-started).

+The implementation of this package currently focuses on the administration part of a SendGrid API, and not sending emails.
+For the latter, have a look at SendGrid's own [sendgrid-csharp](https://github.com/sendgrid/sendgrid-csharp).

 ## Installation